Canon EOS: Transition to mirrorless

 One year later, Canon released the EOS R3, a professional-grade full-frame camera with Canon's first stacked CMOS sensor in an EOS camera.
+Such sensors include signal processing circuitry and memory on the sensor die, greatly increasing image readout speeds and reducing the effects of rolling shutter when compared to conventional CMOS sensors.
 The R3 featured a vertical grip and large body similar to Canon's flagship EOS-1D Mark III DSLR released one year prior, but with a smaller and lighter body.
 The fast image readout speeds provided by the camera's sensor, along with other features such as its HDR-capable viewfinder and eye-controlled focus, led the EOS R3 to receive positive reviews for its wildlife and sports photography capabilities from PCMag.